beaker-project/beaker/documentation/glossary.rst

        this means that a result has been reviewed but is waived.
 See also :term:`ack`, :term:`waiver`.

+   pool access policy
+       The :term:`system access policy` which is defined for a :term:`system pool` so that systems in the pool can share a common access policy.
+This does not regulate access to the system pool itself.

    quiescent period
        The 'quiescent period' is the minimum amount of time (in seconds) between power operations.